BWB007/pricing_serviceBWB/readme.txt

-Pricing_Service from Complete Python Web Course, modified to use Walmart.com as target site.
+Pricing_Service from Complete Python Web Course, modified to use Walmart.com as the target site.